queryluke/masseffect-5e-data/data/rules/omni-tool-programs.md

 A program can be installed to only one omni-tool at a time.
 Almost all programs come with a powerful DRM and security system that prevents the program being installed on multiple omni-tools or replicated.
-Interestingly, before the humans were granted an embassy on the Citadel in 2165, the concept of digital rights management was foreign to the other races of the galaxy.
+Interestingly, before the humans were granted an embassy on the Citadel in 2165, the concept of digital rights management was foreign to the other species of the galaxy.
 But since 2165, omni-tool programs have been locked down.
 Attempting to hack the DRM generally has a terrible result.

 An omni-tool can only have three programs activated at once.
 Any attempt to install to a fourth program fails; the operative